ch4mpy/spring-addons/samples/tutorials/resource-server_with_ui/README.md

 Don't forget to update the issuer URIs as well as client ID & secrets with your own (or to override it with command line arguments, environment variables or whatever).

 #### 4.3.
 OAuth2 Security Filter-Chain
-Here is approximately what spring-addons starters configure with the properties above:
+Here is approximately what `spring-addons-starter-oidc` configure with the properties above:
 ```java
 @EnableWebSecurity
 @Configuration